0xkylm/0xkylm.github.io/content/posts/OffensiveLLVM.md

 We can now import this as a header file.

-inside our pass, it's possible to create a function like this one, take current module, bytecode array and size, parse it using parseBitcodeFile and link to the current module
+In our pass, it's possible to create a function like this one, take current module, bytecode array and size, parse it using parseBitcodeFile and link it to the current module.

 ```cpp
 bool ObfsPass::InMemoryLLVM(llvm::Module &M, const unsigned char bc[], unsigned int bc_len) {